MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1806-2.md

 ### <a name="bkmk_pod-throttle"></a> Gradual rollout during phased deployments
 <!--1358578-->
-During a phased deployment, the rollout in each phase now happens gradually.
+During a phased deployment, the rollout in each phase can now happen gradually.
 This behavior helps mitigate the risk of deployment issues, and decreases the load on the network caused by the distribution of content to clients.
-The site gradually makes the software available depending on the configuration for each phase.
+The site can gradually make the software available depending on the configuration for each phase.
 Every client in a phase has a deadline relative to the time the software is made available.
 The time window between the available time and deadline is the same for all clients in a phase.

-When you create a phased deployment and manually configure a phase, on the **Phase Settings** page of the Add Phase Wizard, configure the option: **Gradually make this software available over this period of time (in days)**.
+When you create a phased deployment and manually configure a phase, on the **Phase Settings** page of the Add Phase Wizard, or on the **Settings** page of the Create Phased Deployment wizard, configure the option: **Gradually make this software available over this period of time (in days)**.
+The default value of this setting is **0**, so by default the deployment isn't throttled.